sudhanshuBHU/BlockChain-SEM-2-Medicia-Plus-Health-Project/README.md

 # Health Plus

-Welcome to the Health Plus project repository!
-This is a React-based website aimed at providing accessible and personalized healthcare services to users.
-The website allows users to connect with expert doctors, schedule appointments, and receive expert medical advice.
+Welcome to the Medicia Plus project repository!
+This is a React-based website aimed at providing good doctors with their requirements.
+They can crosscheck their reports with other experts.

 ## Project Overview